fintech-research/cookiecutter-py-quarto/{{cookiecutter.project_name}}/README.md

 ### Requirements

+The project assumes you have a Unix-like operating system (Linux or macOS).
+Windows users should consider using the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) or a [devcontainer](#devcontainer).

 The project requires the following software to be installed on your machine:

 - [uv](https://docs.astral.sh/uv/): A modern Python environment and package manager.